Department of

 Research projects

-Our Department is the first Department in Italy in terms of Marie Skłodowska-Curie Actions funding (48) in the fields of arts and humanities.
-We also host 5 European Research Council grantees.
+Our Department among the top Departments in Italy in terms of Marie Skłodowska-Curie Actions funding in the fields of arts and humanities.
+We also host 9 European Research Council grantees.
 The decidedly interdisciplinary approach of our research makes the Department an ideal platform for project design at a national, European and international level.

 Publications